Oxide: The Essence of Rust: Oxide, Formally

 \paragraph{Values and Aggregates} The typing rules for base types (\oxname{T-u32}, \oxname{T-True}, \oxname{T-False}, etc.) are standard, and leave the type environment unchanged in their output.
-Aggregate structures, like tuples and structs, check the types of their components while threading through the environments in left-to-right order.
-Like in \oxname{T-Closure}, these rules also require us to check that the types are mutually compatible since the loans from any borrow expressions that appear in our subexpressions will not be live until we've type checked the whole expression.
+Aggregate structures like tuples check the types of their components while threading through the environments in left-to-right order.
+This left-to-right ordering for typechecking corresponds to the ordering implemented by Rust's typechecker and borrow checker.
+One subtlety to note (discussed already with the last example in \Sec{sec:envs}) is that when typechecking a component $e_i$ of the tuple, we add the types of all earlier tuple components to the temporary typing $\oxkontctx$.
+This is needed because $e_i$ might be a let-binding or sequencing expression that invokes $\oxgcloans{\oxkontctx}{\cdot}$ on its environment during typechecking.
+If the types of the earlier tuple components we've just typechecked aren't present in the environment, to serve as roots for the regions mentioned in those types, we may end up incorrectly garbage collecting the loans that these regions map to.
+This would make programs with subsequent borrows typecheck even when the borrow should not be allowed.
+The elided typing rule for arrays is similar.

+The formalism of \lang omits a specific treatment of structs, but we note that they are essentially the same as tuples, only featuring a tag that must also be checked.
+Our implementation which we discuss in \Sec{sec:tested-semantics} relies on exactly this approach to support structs.

+\paragraph{Remaining Rules} The remaining rules in \Fig{fig:typing} are straightforward or covered earlier.
+Elided typing rules all concern arrays and are given in the \ifanonymous{supplementary material}{ technical appendix (\Sec{sec:typing}) }.